 Every fall, King County’s Balanced You team encourages employees to get their flu shot and this fall, flu shots are more important than ever.
 While the flu shot won’t protect you from COVID-19, it has many other important benefits.
-Getting vaccinated can reduce your risk of getting the flu, help protect vulnerable populations, and conserve health care resources as we continue to navigate the pandemic.
+Getting the flu shot can reduce your risk of getting the flu, help protect vulnerable populations, and conserve health care resources as we continue to navigate the pandemic.
 Here’s what employees and their family members need to know about flu shots this fall, including how to access them near you.

 Who should get a flu shot?